madhurdevkota/CNN_notes/README.md

-### Detailed Summary of Convolutional Neural Networks Implementation
+### A Comprehensive Fundamental Implementation of Convolutional Neural Networks with NumPy

 #### 1. Introduction
 This project involves implementing the fundamental components of Convolutional Neural Networks (CNNs) using numpy, a core library for numerical computations in Python.
 The notebook is structured to guide through implementing convolutional (CONV) and pooling (POOL) layers, crucial for understanding and building deeper neural networks for image and video processing tasks.